 Question (Rob Briggs): Where would a series of declining emission caps fit?

 PSE Response: I think that would be under the combined electric and natural gas sensitivities.

-Comment (Virginia Lohr): I propose a sensitivity that would reflect the recommendations of the 2017 Synapse report and would look at getting to 100 percent carbon free by 2035 with a series of decreasing caps.
-[Note: this was added to the list to be considered]
+- Comment (Virginia Lohr): I propose a sensitivity that would reflect the recommendations of the 2017

-- Question (Doug Howell): The last five to 10 percent of gas is where the highest price hits happen.
+Synapse report and would look at getting to 100 percent carbon free by the end of the IRP planning period with a series of decreasing caps. - Question (Doug Howell): The last five to 10 percent of gas is where the highest price hits happen.
 So the price shock of getting to 100 percent carbon free will not be as bad in the near future as it will be in the farther future.
 How can a sensitivity be structured that would incorporate the uncertainty of the future price shock?
 Especially when we do not know what the market will look like in the future. - PSE Response: You are suggesting there should be a glide path and add the lower resource costs sensitivity as a joint sensitivity.
 Another way to deal with that is that we are going to show you the annual costs impact.
 By having the annual numbers, you can then apply those judgements.